Iredell Psychiatry follows all safety protocols for COVID-19.

 Latasha is a psychotherapist and national speaker with nearly two decades of experience.
 Her services include outpatient psychotherapy for temporary or chronic emotional health issues.

 Latasha is a native of Maryland, but has lived in NC for the past 17 years.
-Her approach to therapy is help individual develop the necessary skills over overcome life’s challenges and create healthier lifestyle patterns.
+Her approach to therapy is to help individuals develop the necessary skills to overcome life’s challenges and create healthier lifestyle patterns.

 Latasha holds a PhD from Institute for Clinical Social Work in Chicago, IL.
 Her Certificate of Integrated Behavioral Health in Primary Care from University of Michigan, which allow her to help patients and primary care professionals understand the connection between physical and emotional heath.